endisl/django-projects/storefront/README.md

 # e-commerce

-A complete e-commerce solution with an admin interface.
+A complete e-commerce solution with a customized admin interface.

 ## Technologies